breakdown banner

 We offer Breakdown Cover, provided by the RAC, as an optional extra which you can add to your Swinton Car Insurance policy.

 Already have Breakdown Cover through us?
-Your cover may be provided by AXA, please refer to your policy documents for full details of your cover.
+Your cover will be provided by RAC, please refer to your policy documents for full details of your cover.

 Do I need breakdown cover?